scriptsfor/main/README.md

-# main
+### Welcome!
-The starting repository.
+## The starting repository.
+# Telegram channel for finding scripts in roblox: https://t.me/scriptsfor